mopius/mepp-android-sdk/README.md

 ### Receiving Broadcasts (Logs & Content)

-Like in Step 5 of the guide stated, the SDK delivers a beacon's content via a broadcast.
+Like in Step 5 of the guide stated, the SDK delivers beacon or geofence content via a broadcast.
 The following code snipped shows, how to extract a `MeppContent` object out of a broadcast within the `onReceive` Method.
-The intent bundle holds the SDK's log information as a String object, you can get the name of it with `Broadcasts.getLogFilter(context)` which is **your.package.name.log**.
-The content object is a serializable extra which can be deserialized by the name **your.package.name.content** or simply call `Broadcasts.getContentFilter(context)`.
+The intent bundle holds the SDK's log information as a String object, you can get the name of it with `Broadcasts.getLogFilter(context)` which is `your.package.name.log`.
+The content object is a serializable extra which can be deserialized by the name `your.package.name.content` or simply call `Broadcasts.getContentFilter(context)`.

 ```java
 @Override